Hassanal Bolkiah: Scholarships

-Hassanal Bolkiah, who is also the RBAF's Supreme Commander, has visioned that Brunei's future leaders will possess exceptional leadership skills and be prepared to steer the nation through the world's current fast changes.
-In order to draw and nurture outstanding young leaders for Brunei's defence and security industries, the Supreme Commander of the Royal Brunei Armed Forces Scholarship Scheme was established in 2005.
-It offers tuition at esteemed international universities and military schools.
-Since its establishment, more than fifty exceptional Bruneians have been awarded this scholarship, which pays for tuition, living expenses, stipends, and an annual round-trip ticket.
-In addition to offering a broad range of disciplines, the scholarship recipients represent Brunei abroad as youthful ambassadors.
+Hassanal Bolkiah, in his capacity as Supreme Commander of the Royal Brunei Armed Forces (RBAF), has articulated a strategic vision for the development of the nation's leadership.
+This objective emphasizes the cultivation of advanced leadership competencies to navigate contemporary global socioeconomic and geopolitical transitions.
+In order to draw and nurture young leaders for Brunei's defence and security industries, the Supreme Commander of the Royal Brunei Armed Forces Scholarship Scheme was established in 2005.
+It offers tuition at international universities and military schools.
+Since its establishment, more than fifty Bruneians have been awarded this scholarship, which pays for tuition, living expenses, stipends, and an annual round-trip ticket.
+In addition to offering a broad range of disciplines, the scholarship recipients represent Brunei abroad as ambassadors.

 As a direct result of the Sultan Haji Hassanal Bolkiah Foundation's founding objective, particularly with regard to education, a unique scholarship program called "Sultan's Scholar" has been formed.
 In 2006, Sultan Hassanal Bolkiah gave his approval for the "Sultan's Scholar" award to be given.
 The "Sultan's Scholar" Scholarship Scheme was enlarged by the Sultan Haji Hassanal Bolkiah Foundation in 2013 to include recitation up to the Doctor of Philosophy degree.